textileio/powergate/README.md

 *Warning* This project is still **pre-release** and is only meant for testing.

-_Note: Powergate will avoid CGO and external gitsubmodules very soon, track #186.
-This will simplify building and running to a simple `go build` command._

 ### Lotus (`lotus`)

 _Powergate_ communicates with a _Lotus_ node to interact with the filecoin network.